-Friending’ or ‘Connecting’.
+‘Friending’ or ‘Connecting’.
 Be careful who you ‘friend’ or ‘connect to’.
 Do you really know all of these people?
 There are SPAM friend requests that are out there that are like a computer virus.
 They will automatically post to your account things you didn’t post.
 Examples are porn, rude jokes, and job leads that are BOGUS.
-As a recommendation, do not ‘Connect’ or ‘friend’ to the cute waitress at the bar you occupied last night on your professional pages.
+As a recommendation, do not ‘Connect’ or ‘friend’ to the cute waitress at the bar you visited last night on your professional pages.
 Remember two words: Professional Connection.

 Posting Photos.
-Do you want people that trust you with their money or insurance needs seeing a photo of you at an awkward moment?
+Do you want people that trust you with their money or financial future seeing a photo of you at an awkward moment?
 Things such as “private” events (those that are embarrassing), booze photos, even damaging photos that are meant as a joke can be sensitive to others.
 If you’re posting professionally, don’t even go there!
 It’s advised to NOT post this type of material even on your personal pages.
 Remember this stuff can come up in an HR background check (this is the world we live in).

 Editor's note: This blog article was originally published in 2016 and has been completely revamped and updated for accuracy and comprehensiveness.
 Originally published August 26, 2016, updated October 23, 2020.